Levonelle

 Is Levonelle safe?

-Yes, Levonelle is safe to take but can sometimes cause some mild side effects.
+Yes, Levonelle is safe to take if approved by a doctor or pharmacist, but can sometimes cause some mild side effects.
 As you are only taking Levonelle as a single dose, it is not likely to cause any long term effects.
 There is no evidence that Levonelle will affect your ability to have a baby in the future.

 Will Levonelle affect my fertility in the future?